ldelille/nlp-archives/README.md

 # NewsBacklight

-This NLP project aims at shedding a new light on present events by analysing newspaper articles from the past.
+## Purpose of the project

-We develop a chatbot that provides newspaper readers with archive articles recommendations based on semantic similarities and topic recognition.
+Starting from **articles from the archives** of a French newspaper, we **build different machine learning models** to compute similarities with recent articles.
+Finding **similarities between recent articles and articles from the archives** is the purpose of this repository.
+Articles recommendations based on semantic similarities and topic recognition.

+To enhance our models we recovered some articles from the archives using scraping.
+The associated code has been move to a dedicated repository.

+We develop a chatbot that provides live recommendation from articles.
+The chatbot parse the article that the user is reading, launch similarity computing and propose similar articles from the archives.
+The associated code has also been move to a dedicated repository.

 ### Contents of this repository